caseylacombeFSU/GDW-Minigame/README.md

-  Added to the object destuction script that if a ball object makes it past the player the player is destroyed Created materials for each of the primative objects Created stripe objects to make the road more fleshed out
+  Added to the object destuction script that if a ball object makes it past the player the player is destroyed Created materials for each of the primative objects Created stripe objects to make the road more fleshed out Added a Scoreboard UI and wrote script to update it

 All assets used were created by me.
 All of them are unity primatives with matte color material applied